boulder-on/JPassport/README.md

 * Struct arguments to C functions do not work.
 * The interface file passed to LinkFactory must be exported by your module.

 Pointers as function returns only work in a limited fashion.
+Based on a C function declaration there isn't a way to tell exactly what a method is returning.
-There isn't a way that you can tell much about a pointer returned from a function.
-So there is little a library like JPassport can do to handle returned pointers automatically.
+For example, returning int* could return any number of ints.
+There is little a library like JPassport can do to handle returned pointers automatically.
-The work-around is to have your interface function return a MemoryAddress object so that you can decipher it yourself.
-The extension to this idea is that you can have your method declared to take MemoryAddress arguments as well.
-This would allow you to handle your own structs for now.
+The work-around is for your interface function return MemoryAddress.
+From there it would be up to you to decipher the return.

+Declaring your interface method to take MemoryAddress objects allow you to manage passing your own structs as well.

 ```
 double* mallocDoubles(const int count)